ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

     [blast]
     program = blastp
-    db = swissprot
+    db = refseq_protein
-    queries = s3://elasticblast-test/queries/BDQE01.1.fsa_aa
+    queries = s3://elasticblast-test/queries/BDQA01.1.fsa_aa
-    results = s3://elasticblast-YOURNAME/results/BDQE
+    results = s3://elasticblast-YOURNAME/results/BDQA
     options = -task blastp-fast -evalue 0.01 -outfmt "7 std sskingdoms ssciname"

 You will need to edit the file to provide your results bucket.
-For your results bucket, you should append "/results/BDQE" to your output bucket.
+For your results bucket, you should append "/results/BDQA" to your output bucket.
 If you created it with the s3 command above, it would be as shown in the configuration file once you replace YOURNAME with your real name.

-ElasticBLAST will place your results at s3://elasticblast-YOURNAME/results/BDQE.
-For your next search, you should use a different token than BDQE, otherwise your new results will be placed at the same location, possibly overwriting your first set of results.
+ElasticBLAST will place your results at s3://elasticblast-YOURNAME/results/BDQA.
+For your next search, you should use a different token than BDQA, otherwise your new results will be placed at the same location, possibly overwriting your first set of results.

 This configuration file specifies two AWS instances, specified by "num-nodes", for your search.
-The BLASTP program searches proteins from the BDQE WGS project (obtained from a public cloud bucket) against the swissprot database.
+The BLASTP program searches proteins from the BDQA WGS project (obtained from a public cloud bucket) against the refseq_protein database.

 In addition to the minimal parameters, the configuration file above includes some BLAST options.

-There is no need to change any lines in the configuration file (BDQE.ini) other than the results bucket.
+There is no need to change any lines in the configuration file (BDQA.ini) other than the results bucket.

 This search should take about 30 minutes to run and cost less than $3.